liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-advanced-performance-monitoring-dynatrace.markdown

 ## Performance Testing

-Systems administrators often have to perform load testing as part of the overall tuning process.
-The Dynatrace Client is a great tool to monitor and then analyze the performance testing process.
-For demonstration purposes, while using Jmeter to create a simple load test, the Dynatrace Client shows the real time results and offers administrators a functionality to create thread dumps.
+Systems administrators must often perform load testing as part of an overall tuning process.
+The Dynatrace Client is a great tool to monitor and then analyze the performance of your system.
+For demonstration purposes, JMeter was used to create a simple load test, and the Dynatrace Client captured the results illustrated below.

 ![Figure 5: Dynatrace Client can generate thread dump reports.](../../images-dxp/dynatrace10-thread-dump.png)

-Garbage collection monitoring is very important and the Dynatrace Client has the ability to watch in real time as the number of threads increase drastically during the load test.
+The Dynatrace Client shows garbage collection over time as the number of threads increase during the load test.

 ![Figure 6: Garbage collection statistics at the beginning of the load test.](../../images-dxp/dynatrace07.png)